GameJs/gamejs/README.md

 You can also add a second argument `compress`.
 With `compress`, the resulting bundle file will be compressed for smaller file size as well as obfuscated.

-`minify-app.sh` will create the bundled file `app.min.js` in your apps `javascript` folder.
+`minify-app.sh` will create the bundled file `app.min.js` in your app's `javascript` folder.

 To use the bundled file add a `<script>` tag loading it and remove all other `<script>`s.

-A bundled game does no longer need to be served over http:// unless it uses the `SurfaceArray` class.

 More Help
 ===========